There are European and UK rules governing how you can ship waste into or out of the country.

 4: export or import controls

 The controls are Article 18, notification or prohibition.
-The general rules are outlined below but you must check the exact control with the destination country.
+The general rules are outlined below but you must confirm the control with the destination country.

 Recovery in other EU member states

-Article 18 controls generally apply to waste listed in annex III, IIIA, or IIIB.
+Article 18 controls generally apply to waste listed under a single entry in Annex III, IIIB or the mixtures of wastes listed in Annex IIIA.

 Recovery in OECD countries outside the EU

-Article 18 controls generally apply to waste listed in annex III or IIIA.
+Article 18 controls generally apply to waste listed under a single entry in Annex III or the mixtures of wastes listed in Annex IIIA.

 Recovery in a non-OECD country outside the EU